jhfoo/SmartHomeSvr/README.md

 # Todos
 Where does one begin?
 There's so much to do!
+- Tests!
-- Create production npm startup
+- Production npm startup
 - Feature parity between REST API and Websocket
 - Document APIs